A game-changer in the segment: realme brings in C53 from its Champion series

 A device with 33W fast charge, 128GB storage and 7.49mm body

-Youth-favorite brand realme has brought in yet another fabulous phone from its Champion series C53, which is expected to disrupt its market segment owing to the several segment-first features including 128GB storage (along with up to 12GB dynamic RAM) and 7.49mm body.
+The youth-favourite brand realme has brought in yet another fabulous phone from its Champion series C53, which is expected to disrupt its market segment owing to several segment-first features including 128GB storage (along with up to 12GB dynamic RAM) and 7.49mm body.
 It was launched in the Bangladeshi market recently.

-Realme C53 will be a game-changer for this segment.
-Flaunting a Shiny Champion design, the users can enjoy a seamless smartphone experience by buying this phone at a price of Tk17,999 only, reads a press release.
+The realme C53 will be a game-changer for this segment.
+Flaunting a Shiny Champion design, the users can enjoy a seamless smartphone experience by buying this phone at a price of BDT 17,999 only, reads a press release.

 Inspired by C Series' strategic upgrades, realme C53 features segment-leading features in charge, storage, and design.
 With the help of 33W SUPERVOOC charge, users can charge their phone to 50% in just 31 minutes.
 Compared to its 10W charge predecessor, C33, this device has greatly increased its charging speed by 100%.
 With a massive 5000mAh battery, C53 provides a worry-free charging performance to enhance user experience.